Breaking Down Quadratus Lumborum

-- Iliac Crest (Specifically the top and back part of the pelvis.
-This bone of the pelvis is specifically known as the Ilium).
+- Iliac Crest (specifically the top and back part of the pelvis) The bone at the top and back of the pelvis is known as the Ilium.

-- Transverse processes (boney parts that stick out to the side off of each vertebrae) of Lumbar vertebrae.
-Usually just the top four lumbar vertebrae
+- Transverse processes (bony parts that stick out to the side of each vertebrae) of lumbar vertebrae – usually just the top four lumbar vertebrae

 - It’s often referred to as the “hip hiker” as it can lift the pelvis toward the lower ribs on the same side.